eboulben/isep-rest-project/README.md

 You will have of course to fill this file with your tweeter developper account informations.
 You will have to fill rest project deployment informations too.

-For exemple when I deploy the rest application on the root application context "/" I have to fill it like this :
+For exemple when I deploy the rest application on the root application context "/" on my computer I have to fill it like this (in order to deploy wapp on my computer too) :

 - rest.authors=/rest/authors